BZoennchen/supercollider-book/intro.md

 Therefore, I will develop and update it over time.
 It is only a skeleton in its current state, and I will add new chapters and edit old ones.
 Therefore, do not expect anything professional.

+To me, the *community of algorithmic composers* seems to be quite *egalitarian*, open and social.
+As a left-leaning person, I enjoy such contra commercial trends.
+I hope my work has value and will be helpful.
+At the same time, I do not want to surrender to the *capitalist logic*.
+Even if we lack an alternative and this is no longer even an issue, my hope shall be a reminder that we can still revolt against the *Capitalist Realism*.
+Therefore, I will share everything without exception.

 In the future, you might be interested in extending the book with your content.
 Maybe this project will become a community effort to make SuperCollider, sound design, and other tools and techniques more accessible.